vadimkantorov/caffemodel2pytorch/README.md

 ## Description
 This converter can be useful for porting Caffe code and layers to PyTorch.
 Features:
+* dump caffemodel weights to hdf5, npy, pth and json formats
 * load Caffe models and use them from PyTorch
 * mock PyCaffe API to allow for smooth porting of Caffe-using code (drop-in script for [OICR](https://github.com/ppengtang/oicr) for changing backend in train/eval to PyTorch is below):
   * Net, Blob, SGDSolver